Stable Set Polytopes with High Lift-and-Project Ranks for the Lov\'asz-Schrijver SDP Operator: Introduction

+On the other hand, while the stable set problem is known to be strongly $\mathcal{NP}$-hard, hardness results for $\LS_+$ (or any other lift-and-project operator utilizing semidefinite programming) on the stable set problem have been relatively scarce.
 Prior to this manuscript, the worst (in terms of performance by $\LS_+$) family of graphs was given by the line graphs of odd cliques.
 Using the fact that the $\LS_+$-rank of the fractional matching polytope of the $(2k+1)$-clique is $k$~\cite{StephenT99}, the natural correspondence between the matchings in a given graph and the stable sets in the corresponding line graph, as well as the properties of the $\LS_+$ operator, it follows that the fractional stable set polytope of the line graph of the $(2k+1)$-clique (which contains $\binom{2k+1}{2} = k(2k+1)$ vertices) has $\LS_+$-rank $k$, giving a family of graphs $G$ with $r_+(G) = \Theta\left(\sqrt{|V(G)|}\right)$.
 This lower bound on the $\LS_+$-rank of the fractional stable set polytopes has not been improved since 1999.
 In this manuscript, we present what we believe is the first known family of graphs whose $\LS_+$-rank is asymptotically a linear function of the number of vertices.